geodesymiami/rsmas_insar_old/README.md

 echo DONE;
 ```

-New version, to use once Sara's refactor is complete:
+New version, to use once Sara's restructuring is complete:
 ```
 alias git='~/local_git/miniconda3/bin/git'